 Prepare two baking sheets by lining them with parchment paper.
 Cut out the parchment paper so it fits exactly over the bottom of the sheet to make sure the macarons will lay flat.
 Slide macaron templates under the parchment paper, if using.

 Transfer the macaron batter to a pastry bag fitted with a ½-inch (1.25-cm) round tip.
 Pipe 1 ½-inch (3.8-cm) rounds of batter, evenly spaced but still close to one another as they will not expand much.

 Carefully slide the macaron templates off the baking sheets, if you used them.
 Let the shells rest on the baking sheets for 20 to 30 minutes.

 Preheat the oven to 275°F (135°C) with a rack set to the middle position.
 Bake each sheet of macaron shells for 18 to 20 minutes, or until the shells are firm on their feet when you lightly tap on them with the tip of a finger.

 Let the shells cool completely to room temperature before assembling them, about an hour.

 For the caramelized pear garnish: In a nonstick skillet, combine the finely diced pear, maple syrup, and lemon juice.
 Set over medium-high heat and bring the liquids to a boil while stirring constantly, then keep cooking, stirring from time to time, for about 3 minutes.

-To assemble the macarons: Pair same sized shells together and set side by side on a work surface.
-Transfer the Frangelico Pear Cream to a pastry bag fitted with a 1/2-inch (1.25 cm) round tip.
+To assemble the macarons: Pair same-sized shells together and set them side by side on a work surface.
+Transfer the Frangelico Pear Cream to a pastry bag fitted with a round tip.
 Pipe some of the cream around the edge of half of the shells.
 Tuck a small spoonful of caramelized pears in the center of the pear cream.
 Close the macarons, gently pressing the second shells over the filling.

 Did you make this?